GSYAtools/DSRAG-inferential-control/README.md

 Each provider should contain **three documents**.

----

 ### 2. Build Vector Indexes

-Create FAISS indexes for each Data Provider using the indexing utilities.
+Create FAISS indexes for each Data Provider using the indexing utilities in `core.py`.
 Indexes are stored under `indexes/federated/`.

----

 ### 3. Run the Experiment

-Execute the **single experimental runner**, which evaluates all three strategies:
+Execute the single experimental runner, which evaluates all three strategies sequentially:

 ```bash
 python run_experiment.py